A How-To Guide to Winterizing an In-Ground Salt Water Pool

 Because saltwater pools have a few key differences with their chlorinated counterparts, there are a few things you’ll have to keep in mind when you close for winter.
-The good news is that winterizing a salt water pool is only slightly different than winterizing a traditional pool!
+The good news is that closing a salt water pool is very similar to closing a chlorine pool!

 We’ve put together some of these

 For tips to on how to winterize an inground saltwater pool, use this how-to guide and consult with the pool experts for professional advice.

 What Does Cold Weather Do to Saltwater Pools?

 Instead of manually adding chlorine to your pool, saltwater pools use a saltwater chlorinator (SWC) to create chlorine from salt.
 Most saltwater chlorinators have sensors that measure the conductivity of water.
 Therefore, if more salt is required to maintain the conductivity and chlorine levels, then the saltwater chlorinator will notify the pool owner.

 Saltwater pools require the same regular cleaning and maintenance as traditional in-ground pools.
 However, instead of adding chlorine, you add salt to your water and let the chlorine generator add the chlorine for you.

 Be sure to thoroughly clean and vacuum your pool regularly.
 And also test the water’s salt levels, pH, total alkalinity, and calcium hardness, adding salt and chemicals as needed to balance the water.